 3 Ways To Use Decorative Tile Behind Your Stove

-Posted by Kirsten Sharp on Feb 25th 2021
+Posted by Kirsten Sharp on Nov 22nd 2024

 Using decorative tile as an accent behind the stove is a popular way to introduce pattern and color in your kitchen.
-In fact, I had so many phone calls from clients about this that we created a full line of precut Decorative Tile Inserts

 I can absolutely see why people love designing their backsplash this way - it's perfect for folks who want to use a little bit of pattern but not too much, and it's also a great way to create a strong focal point above your oven range.